-“One of the problems working in a place like this is, at first, people would treat you with incredible deference,” explained Richards.
-“You’d ask, ‘Can I come into your home,’ and they’d say, ‘Well, have to let you into my house.’
+“One of the problems working in a place like this is that, at first, people would treat you with incredible deference,” explained Richards.
+“You’d ask, ‘Can I come into your home,’ and they’d say, ‘Well, I have to let you into my house.’
 It was a very difficult learning experience for me to get to the point where I could make true friends.”

-Later, in the late-80s and early-90s, Richards became acquainted with members of a gang in New York.
+Later, in the late-80s and early-90s, Richards became acquainted with members of a New York gang.

 “She’s one of my heroes,” said Richards, indicating a photo of a wane, startled-looking white woman with straight, hay-colored hair.
 “She was a gang girl, but she’s a hero in the sense of being someone who rises above who they are.
 She protected me in the gang.”

-He paused before adding, almost as an afterthought, “She’s a person who went on to do terrible things.”
+He paused before adding, “She’s a person who went on to do terrible things.”

-“Not until I end up in a place like this, where [the images] are suddenly on the wall,” answered Richards in a soft, dry baritone.
+“Not until I end up in a place like this, where [the images] are suddenly on the wall,” answered Richards.
 “On one hand you’re glad [that they are being shown], but there’s a discomfort level to seeing human experience on the wall and looked at, possibly, without context, and to be applauded for something that most of the people in the photos are not applauded for.”

-Person to person, Richards strikes a deft balance between confident, upbeat self-appraisal and humbleness.
-They are qualities which may have come in handy in his work: only a person possessed of both a certain level brazenness and humility could successfully co-mingle with, among other people, gang members, patients at questionably-managed Latin American mental institutions and at least one constituent of the KKK.
+Person to person, Richards strikes a deft balance between confident, upbeat self-appraisal and humility.
+These are qualities which may have come in handy in his work: only a person possessed of both a certain level brazenness and self-effacement could successfully co-mingle with, among other people, gang members, patients at questionably-managed Latin American mental institutions and at least one constituent of the KKK.